 '''

-c.NotebookApp.base_project_url = '/ipython/'

-c.NotebookApp.base_kernel_url = '/ipython/'
+c.NotebookApp.base_url = '/ipython/'

 c.NotebookApp.webapp_settings = {'static_url_prefix':'/ipython/static/'}

 '''

-4.8.4 Using a different notebook store
+5.3.4 Using a different notebook store

 By default, the notebook server stores the notebook documents that it saves as files in the working directory of the notebook server, also known as the notebook_dir.
 This logic is implemented in the FileNotebookManager class.
 However, the server can be configured to use a different notebook manager class, which can store the notebooks in a different format.